BlankSpruce/gersemi/README.md

                         enabled, same as --warn-about-unknown-commands] --disable-formatting, --enable-formatting
-                        Completely disable formatting. [default: formatting enabled]
+                        Completely disable formatting. [default: formatting enabled] --extensions extension-name [extension-name ...]
+                        Names of extensions.
+See: "Extensions" section in README.

 control configuration:
   These arguments control how gersemi operates rather than how it formats source code.